 Heating and central air

 Unless the home you’re looking at is located in a perfect climate where the weather is never hot or cold, you need reliable air conditioning.
 Like wiring issues, older homes often have significant issues with their HVAC, furnace, or central air units—and replacing those isn’t cheap.
-Before singing on the dotted line, do your best to find out the exact age of the unit and whether it’s feasible to apply a quick fix to any issues or whether you need to install a brand new system.
+Before signing on the dotted line, do your best to find out the exact age of the unit and whether it’s feasible to apply a quick fix to any issues or whether you need to install a brand new system.

 Unattractive lawn and landscaping